Is the Debt Snowball Method Just a Gimmick?

 So, Is It a Gimmick?

-If paying off a $300 store card first gives you the momentum to stick with a multi-year plan, then the snowball plan isn’t a gimmick, it’s a psychological strategy.
-The biggest key is knowing yourself and what motivates you.
-If you’re motivated by quick wins, the snowball could be the tool that finally gets you debt-free.
-If you’re more numbers driven and disciplined, the avalanche will save you more money in the long run.
+If paying off a $300 store card first gives you the momentum to stick with a multi-year plan, then the snowball plan isn’t a gimmick — it’s a psychological strategy.
+The key is knowing yourself and what motivates you.
+If you’re driven by quick wins, the snowball could be the tool that finally gets you debt-free.
+If you’re more numbers-driven and disciplined, the avalanche will save you more money in the long run.

 Final Thoughts

 Honestly, the best debt payoff strategy is the one you’ll actually stick with.
 Some people need the motivation of early victories, while others are better served by focusing on the highest-interest accounts first.
-What matters most isn’t whether your chosen method is a gimmick, or not, but whether it gets you to the finish line.
+What matters most isn’t whether your chosen method is a gimmick or not — it’s whether it gets you to the finish line.